drussillo/SnakePython/README.md

 # Snake

 This is my attempt at making snake with python!

+## Installation:

+### Executable
+- If the executable for your specific system is available under the latest release, download and run it.

+### Run from source
+- Install python
+- Run pip install pygame on the terminal to install pygame
+- Download as zip and extract or clone into repository
+- Go into Snake/ directory and run Main.py

-# Notes:
+## Notes:

 ### TODO:
 Settings